 It should be obvious that your driving record will affect your car insurance rates.
-If your driving record shows you have risky behaviors like speeding, insurance companies are going to charge you more since you are more likely to be in an accident.
-The riskier the driving, the higher the car insurance.
+If you’re driving record shows you have risky behaviors like speeding, insurance companies are going to charge you more since you are more likely to be in an accident.
+The riskier driving, the higher the car insurance.

 Your NH driving record affects your auto insurance rates.
-Risky driving will also lead to SR-22 being required.
+Risky driving will also lead to NH SR-22 being required.

 |Companies||Clean Record||One Speeding Violation||One Accident Violation||One DUI Violation|

 GEICO is the company with the cheapest rates if you have any tickets, and Liberty Mutual is the most expensive.
 Poor driving habits can cost you thousands of dollars every year.